43RD BOMB GROUP

 "The Mareeba Butchers"

-The 43rd Bomb Group arrived in Australia from Maine, USA in August 1942 equipped with B-17E Flying Fortresses.
+B-17E Flying Fortresses of the 43rd Bomb Group arrived in Australia from Maine, USA in August 1942.
 They spent several months at various bases, including Torrens Creek, Iron Range, Fenton and Mareeba.

 The 43rd Bomb Group were at Iron Range with their B-17's as follows:-